How to Trademark a Business Name (2020 Update)

-When you register a business name, this doesn't prevent it from being misused by others.
+Registering a business name doesn't prevent it from being misused by others.
 Read about trademarking your business name in this article.

 Why Register a Trademark?

-Trademarks are a valuable marketing resource that allow you to promote and protect your products and services.
+Registering a trademark means that you have legal protection over the assets you register.
+Not only do you have the exclusive right to use your trademark, you can also take action against anyone who tries to use it without your permission.
+For businesses, brand recognition is key and registering a trademark means the brand you’re building belongs to you.
 Any feature that distinguishes your products or services from your competitors can be trademarked.
 A trademark grants the owner the exclusive right of a particular name, word, phrase, letter, number, shape, smell, sound, colour, image or aspect of packaging.
 As a trademark owner, you will have the exclusive right to use, sell and licence your business name.

 Can you trademark a business name?